 By Dr. Paul Jerard, E-RYT 500, YACEP

-The art of combining mindful walking and Yoga, while integrating mindfulness meditation techniques into both activities, will help you to integrate and resolve emotional difficulties – providing your body and mind with a great holistic exercise.
-Spending some time outside in the fresh air, and sunlight every day, will also help to regulate your circadian rhythms (body clock) and increase your serotonin levels, which will help to increase your energy level and support a positive outlook on life.
+The art of combining mindful walking and Yoga, while integrating mindfulness meditation techniques into both activities, will help you to integrate and resolve emotional difficulties.
+Of course, this provides your body and mind with a great holistic exercise.
+In fact, spending some time outside in the fresh air, and sunlight every day, will also help to regulate your circadian rhythms (body clock) and increase your serotonin levels.
+Indeed, walking and Yoga will help to increase your energy level and support a positive outlook on life.
 Practicing Yoga asanas and mindful walking together, or in tandem with each other, will benefit your body, heart, and mind.
 That said, most people will prefer to walk before or after asana practice.
-Some students may experience nausea by practicing upper body movements while walking.
+Sometimes, students may experience nausea by practicing upper body movements while walking.

 Additionally, combining mindful walking and Yoga practice, gives us the time and space to become aware of our internal environment and thought processes.
 Witnessing the thoughts that stream through our minds, during a challenging Yoga practice or during our daily walk, will allow us to become aware of thoughts that may not be uplifting or helpful to us.
 This awareness will allow us to choose more positive thoughts.
 Through the bilateral stimulation of walking, sticky emotional issues may also be more easily resolved, by bringing the situation to conscious awareness during a walk and witnessing the event in a more objective fashion.
 This mindful walking practice has the potential of helping us reframe a painful or unresolved issue in a more constructive way.